daniyal-abbassi/telegrafjs-starting-tutorial/README.md

   return next();
 });

-// Remove from database
-bot.command("remove", async (ctx) => {
+// Command to clear session data for a user bot.command("remove", async (ctx) => {
-  await ctx.reply("Session data removed");
-  ctx.session = null;
+  ctx.session = null; // Setting session to null removes it await ctx.reply("Session data removed.");
 });
 ```

-> You can also use MongoDB which I didn't learned it yet, if you know and how free time, you can add it!
+> For production bots, you might use a database like Redis or MongoDB for session storage.
+I haven't learned that yet, but if you're familiar with it and have some free time, feel free to contribute a section!

 - What are **WizardScene**s and **Stage**s? to put it simply, we are just fine with using above methods BUT when it comes to managin complex, multi-step conversations(like a user registration flow or ) that you want prevent users from accidentally triggering other bot functions while in the middle of a dialog, here is where **WizardScene** comes in handy.A **Scene** functions as a modal state machine for the user.
 When a user enters a **Scene**, the bot's global command and hears handlers are temporarily disabled for that user.
 This creates an isolated conversational environment where only the listeners defined within the **current scene** step are active.
 You may ask: okay, but how to do that? before that you need to grasp these Core Components:
   **Core Components and Setup**